michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/04_updating_terminal.md

 Typically you will always be working in the Windows FS, but for this task we need edit a file that lives on the Ubuntu FS.
 This means that we need to use nano to update the file, since Windows cannot update the Ubuntu file without causing errors.

-At the end, this will add some coloring to your command line, and you command line will be formatted like this:
+At the end, this will add some coloring to your command line, and your command line will be formatted like this:

 `WorkingDirectory[GitBranch GitStatus]$`